LazerLambda/Promptzl/docs/source/prompt.rst

 .. note::

    Using the FVP object is easier to write but also requires more vigilance as the function must adhere to the requirements of the dataset.
 It is also impossible to truncate the prompt on the fly, which can result in indexing errors.
-The masked token **must** be set manually in the function for masked language models.
+The masked token **must** be set manually in the function when using MLMs.

 Examples